yusancky/auto-type/README.md

 ## Introduction

-Auto Type provides you codes that can write by characters automatically.
+Auto Type provides you with codes that can write by characters automatically.

 ## Way to Use